p-kozlowski/gohan/docs/extension.md

 - id identity of the code
 - code contents of a code
-- code_type javascript, go and Gohan script (DSL) are supported
+- code_type javascript, goext, go and Gohan script (DSL) are supported
 - URL placement of code.
 Currently, file://, http:// and https:// schemes are supported
 - path resource path to execute code